 The time series of area unweighted temperature percentiles is shown in Fig. 9.
-In 4VW, the temperatures remained relatively stable from 1970-75, tended to increase from 1975 to 1981, decreased in 1982 and increased to a historical high for the survey series occurred in 1984.
+In 4VW, the temperatures remained relatively stable from 1970-75, tended to increase from 1975 to 1981, decreased in 1982 and increased to a historical high for the survey series in 1984.
 From 1984 to 1989, the temperatures trended downward and remained relatively low throughout the 1990's.
 From 1990 to 1992, the median temperatures remained below 4°C and the 25th percentile remained below 2°C. Since 1992 the temperatures have warmed slightly.
-However, in 1996 the distribution of temperatures was still centred below those in the late 1970's and early 1980's.
+In 1996, the distribution of temperatures was still centred below those in the late 1970's and early 1980's.
+For 1997, temperatures for 4X were higher than in the previous year, and similar to those in 1994.
+As for 4VW, the temperatures were about the same as values for 1996.

 In 4X, the minimum and 25th percentile temperatures are generally higher than those in 4VW.
-With the exception of only a few years (1970-71, 1990-91, 1995-96), the 25th percentile of the temperatures was above 6°C. In contrast to 4VW, the time trends in unweighted median temperatures are relatively weak (Fig. 9).
+With the exception of only a few years (1970-71, 1990-91, 1995-97), the 25th percentile of the temperatures was above 6°C. In contrast to 4VW, the time trends in unweighted median temperatures are relatively weak (Fig. 9).

 These general patterns are also reflected in the time series of stratified mean temperatures (Fig. 10) and in the distribution and frequency of stations with temperatures below 0.0°C (Fig. 11).
-In the later figure, the location of eastern Scotian Shelf sampling stations in which temperatures below 0°C were observed somewhere within the water column are plotted for each of the 1970-1996 surveys.
+In the later figure, the location of eastern Scotian Shelf sampling stations in which temperatures below 0°C were observed somewhere within the water column are plotted for each of the 1970-1997 surveys.
 With the exception of 1987 and perhaps 1974, temperatures below 0°C were generally not observed prior to 1990.
 However, from 1990 to 1994, subzero temperatures were routinely recorded in the north-eastern portion of the survey area with the greatest occurrence being in 1992.
-The conditions in 1995 and 1996 are similar to those in 1974 and 1987 with only 3 and 2 stations, respectively, in the north-eastern corner of the survey domain having temperatures less than 0°C. It should be noted that the implied increase in cold water during the early 1990s corresponds with the implementation of the routine use of a CTD on the surveys.
+The conditions in 1995, 1996 and 1997 are similar to those in 1974 and 1986 with only few stations having temperatures less than 0°C. It should be noted that the implied increase in cold water during the early 1990s corresponds with the implementation of the routine use of a CTD on the surveys.
 Hydrographic profiles were obtained prior to 1990 by taking water bottle and reversing thermometer samples at standard hydrographic depths.
 These depths encompassed the cold intermediate layer, although they probably did not routinely sample the temperature minimum within this layer.
-The distribution of water temperatures below 2°C (not shown) also suggests the volume of cold water increased in the early 1990's and indicates that relatively cold water still persists in 1996.
+The distribution of water temperatures below 2°C (not shown) also suggests the volume of cold water increased in the early 1990's and indicates that relatively cold water still persists in 1997.